-St. Edmund of Canterbury is remembered in France, England and America for his faithful life of love of God.
-In France, where he is buried, St. Edmund is known as the patron saint of afflicted and stillborn children.
-Edmund himself was considered a stillborn baby, showing signs of life only after the waters of baptism were poured over him.
+St. Edmund of Canterbury is remembered in England, France and America for his faithful life loving God.
+In France, where he is buried, St. Edmund is known as the patron saint of sick children.

 As a young man, he became a noted professor of maths and geometry at Oxford University.
 In mid-career, he was inspired by a dream to leave teaching and enter the priesthood.
 After becoming a priest, Edmund left Oxford for a country parish near Salisbury.
 There he gave away his possessions to feed the poor and care for the sick.
 The Pope, learning of Edmund’s self-sacrificing spirit, named him Archbishop of Canterbury.